ZeroCool989/about-me-page/README.md

 Conclusion
 This one-page website provides a quick and easy way for users to learn about me and my skills.
 I hope you enjoy exploring it and learning more about me!

+Credits
+I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS files.

+Acknowledgements
+I would like to thank my course mentor Harry Dhillon for his support and guidance throughout the course of the project.